agentbryce2025/emulator/FIXED_ISSUES_SUMMARY.md

    - Applied Windows-specific GUI fixes to ensure the QEMU window appears properly on Windows systems
    - Enhanced the QEMU startup process for Windows compatibility

+3. **Frida Monitoring Inconsistency**:
+   - Fixed inconsistent log messages in the Frida monitoring functionality
+   - The log showed: "Cannot start monitoring: No target package or script content set" followed by "Frida monitoring started for com.linkedin.android"
+   - The emulator GUI was not properly setting the target package before starting Frida monitoring

 ## Changes Made

 1. **Fixed Syntax Error**: